 There are 3 drought stages: Stage 1 is to alert the public that a potential serious water shortage may occur if dry weather continues and water demands remain high.
 Stage 2 reflects that a serious water shortage is expected in the current or impending year, and includes drought based water rates and mandatory water use restrictions.
-Stage 3 is triggered by an extreme water shortage which includes increasing drought rates and more aggressive mandatory restrictions.
+Stage 3 is triggered by an extreme water shortage which includes more aggressive mandatory restrictions.
 The City maintains a Water Shortage Contingency Plan which was most recently updated with the 2011 Water Supply Plan.
 It plans for “extraordinary” water conservation measures, above and beyond normal water conservation actions, during water shortages.

 - Does the City currently have a target for customers to reduce water use?

-The City needs to reduce our normal water demand by 35% with extraordinary water conservation measures.
+The City needs to reduce our normal water demand (2013, pre-drought) by 15% with extraordinary water conservation measures.
 Any water saved now can help prevent more severe actions needed in the future as drought conditions continue.
 We are urging that each customer (residential, business, commercial, etc.) evaluate their water use and see where they can conserve.
 The City’s Water Conservation Program is here to help everyone save water; to get help evaluating water use and conservation opportunities, get a free water checkup.